zulip/zulip-mobile/docs/howto/windows.md

 source ~/.profile
 ```

-### Possible Issues

-#### JAVA_HOME is set to an invalid directory

-If you run into an error that says that 'JAVA_HOME is set to an
-invalid directory' consider using WSLENV to share the `JAVA_HOME`
-environment variable with your WSL installation.
-This only works if
-you have Windows 10 Build 17064 or newer.

-Open Powershell and run

-`setx WSLENV "JAVA_HOME/p"`

-You can also chain together several environment variables by
-separating them with a colon for example:

-`set WSLENV "JAVA_HOME/p:ANDROID_HOME/p`

-#### Unable to locate tools.jar

-Your Java SDK installation is missing the required tools.jar
-file.
-Follow our instructions in step 2 to reinstall the Java SDK
-using Chocolatey.

 #### Bonus: change your default home directory
 It can be useful to have WSL programs use the folder which contains your
 coding projects as its home path, `~`.